Sigma model on a squashed sphere with a Wess-Zumino term: Introduction

 However the squashed sphere model considered in the following is not the same as this flow.
 In the UV the model looks like $CP^1$ coupled to a massless fermion, as in \eqref{lagrDirac}.
 As usual this massless fermion will wash out any dependence on a theta term we might try to define.
 Even so, we can still define a WZNW term for the squashed sphere model or equivalently the Higgsed $CP^1$ model, and it will have some interesting consequences.

 Various generalizations of this squashed sphere model, both with and without a WZNW term, have been considered by a number of authors, particularly in regards to its integrability and applications to AdS/CFT (see e.g. \cite{TseytlinEtAl2014}).
 The classical integrability of the squashed sphere model was first shown by Cherednik in 1981 \cite{Cherednik1981}.
 A later rediscovery of the integrability \cite{KawaguchiYoshida2010} involves modifying the $SU(2)$ current by a topological current so as to preserve the flatness condition \cite{BIZJZ1979}.
-This result was also extended to the squashed sphere with a WZNW term, as we consider here, and the RG flow was calculated to one loop \cite{KawaguchiOrlandoYoshida2011}\cite{KawaguchiYoshida2014}.
+This result was also extended to the squashed sphere with a WZNW term, as we consider here, and the RG flow was calculated to one loop \cite{KawaguchiOrlandoYoshida2011,KawaguchiYoshida2014}.

-The one loop RG flow was also calculated for a four parameter generalization of the squashed sphere target space \cite{Lukyanov2012} which in another limit reduces to the integrable sausage model \cite{SausageModel}.
-This four parameter model and related target spaces were further considered in \cite{TseytlinEtAl2014}.
+The one loop RG flow was also calculated for a four-parameter generalization of the squashed sphere target space \cite{Lukyanov2012} which in another limit reduces to the integrable sausage model \cite{SausageModel}.
+This four-parameter model and related target spaces were further considered in \cite{TseytlinEtAl2014}.

-Besides this four parameter model, another generalization of the squashed sphere model is the Yang-Baxter model \cite{Klimcek2002} which is also integrable \cite{Klimcek2008}.
-The Yang-Baxter model with a WZNW term was also considered \cite{DriezenEtAl2018}, and the classical flatness condition for the currents was shown to persist to one loop.
+Besides this four-parameter model, another generalization of the squashed sphere model is the Yang-Baxter model \cite{Klimcek2002} which is also integrable \cite{Klimcek2008}.
+The Yang-Baxter model with a WZNW term was considered \cite{DriezenEtAl2018}, and the classical flatness condition for the currents was shown to persist to one loop.
+Two-loop renormalizability of such models were recently addressed in \cite{dop1,dop2}.

+In this paper our focus is on the two-loop RG flow, which leads to new features not seen in the one loop case.
+With the second loop included, the RG flow drastically changes, in particular due to the emergence a second separatrix and one or more new nontrivial fixed points in the UV.
+In general, a tentative existence of an extra fixed point from balancing one- and two-loop terms (with not necessarily small higher-order corrections) cannot not proven.
+As a counterexample we could refer to symmetric space models with negative curvature (but {\em without} the Wess-Zumino-Novikov-Witten term) \cite{Gubser}.
+Higher-loop corrections are small if the parameter $k\gg1$.
+Since the phenomenon we detected\,\footnote{The additional fixed points show up at $2<k\leq 8$, see Sec.
+3.4.} disappears at $k\geq 9$ we can only hope that at $k$ smaller than 9, but not too small, (say, $k=7$, Fig. 2), the extra fixed points survive.
+To complete the proof non-perturbative methods are needed.